University-of-Delaware-IT-ESCS-SysEng/postgresql-crunchy-operator-examples/README.md

 cat dump-2022-05-25T02-30-03-0400.sql | kubectl exec -i grouper-prod-instance1-b297-0 -n postgres-operator -- psql -U postgres
 ```

+NOTE: if you have running pods, you can get the logs of any one of them and they will tell you process leader.
+There are other ways to get it, too.
+Make sure you are careful and not running replicas and WAL archiving when doing this.
+It is possible to generate enough IO to kill a NetApp.

 ### What You might not want to see: